Tax Guide for Brewers and Distributors

 If you operate a brewery and produce beer for sale, you must register for a seller's permit and file sales and use tax returns with the California Department of Tax and Fee Administration (CDTFA).

-In addition to a seller's permit, you must register for an Alcoholic Beverage Tax account with the CDTFA if you are required to obtain any of the following licenses issued by the Department of Alcoholic Beverage Control (ABC).
-After you apply with the ABC, we will notify you of which CDTFA Alcoholic Beverage Tax Account type you are required to register for.
+In addition to a seller's permit, you must register for an alcoholic beverage tax account with us if you are required to obtain any of the following licenses issued by the Department of Alcoholic Beverage Control (ABC).
+After you apply with ABC, we will notify you of which alcoholic beverage account type you are required to register for with us.

-- A "beer manufacturer" means any person that has facilities and equipment for the purpose of, and is engaged in, the commercial manufacture of beer.
+- Beer Manufacturer (Type 01)—A "beer manufacturer" means any person that has facilities and equipment for the purpose of, and is engaged in, the commercial manufacture of beer.

 - Small Beer Manufacturer (Type 23)—This license is designated for a brewery that produces less than 60,000 barrels per year.